-- 17.2.
-The majority of Dacorum is within the Chilterns National Landscape Area.1 Whilst the character of south eastern section has been eroded through 20th century development, much of the remainder is protected by its designation as an Area of Outstanding Natural Beauty (AONB). - 17.3.
-The Chilterns Area of Outstanding Natural Beauty (AONB) is one of the borough's most important landscape assets.
+- 16.2 The majority of Dacorum is within the Chilterns National Landscape Area.1 Whilst the character of south eastern section has been eroded through 20th century development, much of the remainder is protected by its designation as an Area of Outstanding Natural Beauty (AONB). - 16.3 The Chilterns Area of Outstanding Natural Beauty (AONB) is one of the borough's most important landscape assets.
 It was designated for the natural beauty of its landscape and its natural and cultural heritage.
 Its special qualities include the steep chalk escarpment with areas of flower-rich downland, woodland, commons, tranquil valleys, the network of ancient routes, villages with their brick and flint houses, chalk streams and a rich historic environment.
 Its conservation and enhancement is a national priority that will be reflected locally.
 The Chilterns Conservation Board has a statutory duty to produce a Management Plan, supported by a Delivery Plan.
 This identifies the management issues faced and provides policies and actions to guide the work of all those who care for the AONB.

-1 The Character of England's Landscape, Wildlife and Cultural Features Map, 2005, Countryside Agency (now part of Natural England).
+1 The Character of England's Landscape, Wildlife and Cultural Features Map, 2005, Countryside Agency (now part of Natural England)

-17.4.
-The north western tip of the borough forms part of the Bedfordshire and Cambridgeshire Claylands - an area known locally as Boarscroft Vale.
-These key landscape types are illustrated on Map 2.

-- 17.5.
-A more detailed landscape assessment for Dacorum divides the borough's countryside into 30 different landscape character areas.
+- 16.4 The north western tip of the borough forms part of the Bedfordshire and Cambridgeshire Claylands an area known locally as Boarscroft Vale.
+These key landscape types are illustrated on Map 2. - 16.5 A more detailed landscape assessment for Dacorum divides the borough's countryside into 30 different landscape character areas.
 The assessment covers physical influences such as geology and topography, vegetation and wildlife, as well as historical and cultural influences such as the field pattern and settlement form.
-Community views on the landscape and its quality have also been taken into account.
-Development proposals will be expected to adhere to the guidelines, conserving or enhancing the landscape as appropriate.
-This will support the prudent management of land and water resources, and benefit ecology.
-For each character area, management guidelines have been drawn up, based on a condition and sensitivity analysis.
-Development proposals will be expected to have regard to these.
-When assessing the impact of proposals upon the landscape, consideration also needs to be given to the fact that the character of some areas includes its relative tranquillity and quietness. - 17.6.
-In addition to the natural landscape, the borough also has extensive areas of surviving high quality historic landscapes.
-The county-wide Historic Landscape Character Assessment zones the land according to its historic character and the likelihood that a particular area will contain historic landscape features.
-The variety of historic landscape types within the borough is extremely high, with three of particular rarity: - 1. coaxial field systems (particularly around Gaddesden Row); - 2.
+The character of some areas includes their relative tranquillity and quietness.
+For each character area, management guidelines have been drawn up based on a condition and sensitivity analysis.
+Development proposals will be expected to adhere to the guidelines, conserving, restoring or improving the landscape as appropriate.
+This action will support the prudent management of land and water resources, and benefit ecology. - 16.6 The borough has extensive areas of surviving high quality historic landscapes.
+The variety is extremely high, with three of particular rarity in the borough2: - 1. coaxial field systems (particularly around Gaddesden Row); - 2.
 Iron age mining and settlements (beneath the woodlands at Ashridge); and - 3. deserted Medieval landscapes (Boarscroft Vale).

-Some areas, such as the National Trust's Ashridge Estate are exceptionally well-preserved.
+Some areas, such as the National Trust's Ashridge Estate are exceptionally wellpreserved.
 Others, such as the vale of Aylesbury and Chiltern dip-slope areas, although altered, still contain many elements of surviving past landscapes of prehistoric Roman, medieval and post-medieval date.
-Ashridge, Tring Park, Markyatecell Park and the Jellicoe water gardens in Hemel Hempstead town centre are all listed on the Register of Historic Parks and Gardens.
-There are also unregistered parks and gardens which are considered to be of significant local interest.
+There are a large number of commons and parks and gardens of historic interest.
+Ashridge, Tring Park, Markyatecell Park and the Jellicoe Water Gardens in Hemel Hempstead town centre are listed on the Register of Historic Parks and Gardens.
+Unregistered parks and gardens are considered to be of significant local interest.

-- 17.7.
-The Hertfordshire Historic Environment Record provides up-to-date information on all of the county's historic buildings, archaeological remains and historic sites, together with surveys, reports and aerial photographs to help identify both their physical scale and relative importance. - 17.8.
-The approach to conserving the area's built historic heritage is set out in more detail in section 18.
+16.7 The Hertfordshire Historic Environment Record provides up-to-date information on all of the county's historic buildings, archaeological remains and historic sites, together with surveys, reports and aerial photographs to help identify both their physical scale and relative importance.